obsidian-community/obsidian-hub/03 - Showcases & Templates/Plugin Showcases/Tooltips for Literature Notes with Supercharged Links.md

 ![[Tooltips-for-Literature-Notes-with-Supercharged-Links.gif]]

-Don't forget to add "title" (or whichever yaml key you use) to the "tag attributes for styling" in the Supercherged Links settings.
+Don't forget to add "title" (or whichever yaml key you use) to the "tag attributes for styling" in the [[supercharged-links-obsidian|Supercharged Links]] settings.

 ```css
 /* change "#pdf-annotations" to the tag of your literatur notes */